 Foreign Buyers’ Taxes

 Foreign buyers are subject to federal and provincial taxes that encourage using purchased properties as rentals or principal residences.
-See who pays land transfer taxes in Ontario.
+See who pays foreign buyer’s tax in Ontario.

 HST You Owe

 Axess Law checks land transfer tax affidavits for accuracy, and researches title to the property for liens or debts that could prevent or delay a home buying transaction.

 Our real estate lawyers communicate with mortgage lenders on discharging a mortgage in Ontario and finalize new loans.
 We pay out disbursements, like your share of prepaid property taxes or utilities, to make your purchase legal.

 Questions to ask a real estate lawyer or about Ontario real estate law?
 Check this out.

 Real Estate Lawyers When You Need Us

 Axess Law can go online via videoconference anywhere in Ontario, or meet you in person at our Greater Toronto Area or Ottawa law offices.
 We have a mortgage lawyer near you available 7 days a week, day or evening, to refinance homes.
 Our cheap real estate lawyers close any real estate transaction quickly and without a fuss.
 Make appointments online using our easy booking form, or call our 647-479-0118 lawyer line (1-877-402-4277 toll free) for times that suit your schedule.